ahwbest/dr4pl/cran-comments.md

 There was no Erros, Warnings, or Notes.

 ## Downstream dependencies
-I have also run revdep_check() for a R CMD check on downstream dependencies.
-There are currently no known ERRORs or Warnings.
+There are currently no downstream dependencies for this package.